mvolkmann/blog/src/zig.md

 const stdout = std.io.getStdOut();
 const sow = stdout.writer();

+// This is an example of defining a generic type with a function that
-fn makeNode(comptime T: type) type {
+// has "type" parameters and returns a struct that uses the provided types. fn makeNode(comptime T: type) type {
     return struct {
         const Self = @This();